ramenengine/RamenEngine/modules.md

 ## Structs[]() - struct.f

-Simple data structure support.
-Provisions for type information are there but aren't currently actually used.
+There is simple data structure support.
+Provisions for type information are there but aren't currently being used.

 |struct|( -- \<name\> )|Declare a struct
 |sfield|( struct bytes valtype -- \<name\> )  ( adr -- adr+n )|Declare a struct field